 Alternative legal service providers increasingly appear on the horizon – they are mostly less expensive than in-house counsel and are better attuned to help confront legal struggles.
 They can aid with augmenting business operations and are thus gaining popularity.
 While historically in-house departments acted as low-cost alternatives to traditional law firms, the cost of conducting business and climbing salaries of law professionals is looming threats for in-house law management, thereby increasing the popularity of alternative legal services.
-Another major driver for their growth in the market has been that these services offer integrated solutions to more than merely legal challenges; they help corporations solve global business challenges (such as risk management, cybersecurity, and data privacy), making them attractive partners.

 - As the distinction between traditional and alternative services is blurring, investing resources in brand definition and legal market positioning is more crucial than to facilitate awareness and understanding.

 - The US ALSP market by eDiscovery is expected to grow at a compounded annual growth rate of over 24% during the forecast period.

 - The new law companies segment is expected to reach over $1.4 billion by 2025.

 U.S. ALTERNATIVE LEGAL SERVICE PROVIDERS MARKET SEGMENTATION